- A convenient home money pit

 The rock wall did the job, and now that green mossy stuff has grown all over it, it looks cool, like something the ancient Romans may have built using legions of stonemasons with expendable lives and tree-trunk rollers.

 I don’t recall how much we spent on stones and supplies, just that they don’t give that stuff away.
 The work, though, I do remember, and the time spent doing it was massive.
+The cost of beekeeping accumulates in unforeseen ways.

 If you make it in beekeeping long enough to get a honey crop, you may start thinking about an extractor.
 Now there’s a subject with dollar bills attached.
 One of the problems with extractors is that people start too small with, perhaps, a two- or four-frame hand-cranked extractor.
 A few years later, they want something bigger, perhaps with a motor, and a few years after that, something even bigger and made of stainless.